Code-Institute-Submissions/dog-friendly-trails/README.md

 Left Column

 - The left column shows the dog smiling image and the associated header which combined contain a positive emotional message.
-- The left column also includes a challenge statement seeking to engage the user.
+- Below this is a challenge statement seeking to engage the user.
-- The left column has below the challenge statement some interesting fact statements.
+- Below the challenge statement are some interesting fact statements.

 ![](assets/images/ethosleft.png)